Where The Women Aren't: On Coronavirus Task Forces

 In March, Roopa Dhatt, a physician who is the co-founder and executive director of Women in Global Health, held a dozen one-on-one meetings with representatives from U.N. agencies and governments, encouraging them to include more women on their coronavirus task forces.

 Dhatt says most of the people she spoke to told her that "now is not the time" for such discussions.
-In a conversation with a senior member of a "global agency that has been leading on COVID response," she says she was told: "We're in a wartime, and we have to prioritize what's the most urgent."
+In a conversation with a senior member of a "global agency that has been leading" on the COVID-19 response, she says she was told: "We're in a wartime, and we have to prioritize what's the most urgent."

 Since then, Dhatt has seen signs of progress in the effort to bring women — and women's issues — to the table.